Garmin Instinct review: A budget smartwatch for adventurers

 The Instinct has automatic sleep tracking, but it is on the basic side.
 It only monitors your heart rate and movement to break down your sleep into light, deep, and REM sleep.
 There is no pulse oximeter in the Instinct to detect breathing issues and similar sleep disturbances.

-The Instinct also tends to overestimate your sleep and I found it often could not tell the difference between laying quietly in bed and sleeping.
-Less-than-accurate sleep is not a deal-breaker for me.
-It’s close enough to be useful and, honestly, I am more interested in the outdoorsy features of the watch than the sleep tracking.
+I also found the Instinct will overestimate your sleep, and it often could not tell the difference between laying quietly in bed and sleeping.
+Less-than-accurate sleep is not a deal-breaker for me, however, given this smartwatch focuses more on the outdoors.

 Navigation that keeps you on the trail